-- (u) improved due to increase in protiss and re-payment of term foun instancinent during the year. (iii) Increased due to more profits in current year as compared to previous year. (iv) Increased due to profits in current year as compared to previous year. (v) Increased as revenue from operations increased in current year as compared to last year. (vi) Ratio has decreased majorly due to higher trade receivables as compared to previous year. (vii) Ratio has increased due to increase in revenue from operations with average trade payables. - (xii) Increased due to increase in working capital in current year.

-(xi) Increased due to more profile in current year as compared to previous year.

-(xi) Increased due to more cash profile in current year as compared to previous year.
+- (i) Increase as investment in mutual fund has been increased during the current year. - (ii) Improved due to complete re-payment of term loan installment during the year - creased due to increase in Profits and less loan liability as compared to previous year - (iv) Decrease due to distribution of dividend in current year as compared to previous year - (v) Increased as revenue from operations are increased in current year as compared to last year - (vi) Ratio has increased due to increase in revenue from operations and decreased in average trade receivables - (vii) Ratio has increased due to increase in purchases with decrease in average trade payables. - (viii) Decreased due to increase in revenue and more increase in working capital in current year. (ix) Increased due to more profits in current year. - (x) Decreased due to more distribution of dividend in current year as compared to previous year. - (xi) Deccreased due to less holding period of mutual funds during the year and market return factors.

-(xi) Increased due to more cash profile in current year as compared to previous year.